Novactive/AlmaviaCXRestrictedSiteAccessBundle/README.md

 # AlmaviaCX Restricted SiteAccess Bundle

-AlmaviaCX Restricted SiteAccess Bundle allows to restrict one or more siteaccess by IPs for ibexa 4 in case it is impossible to restrict by nginx/apache or .htaccess.
+AlmaviaCX Restricted SiteAccess Bundle provide a restriction of one or more siteaccess by IP addresses for ibexa 4.x in case it is impossible to restrict by nginx/apache or .htaccess.
 Useful for restricting a siteaccess on platform.sh

 ----

 ## Installation

-Ibexa 4.4+

 ### Use Composer